zichen-liu/ModelAssistedPhase12/README.md

 example, the subfolder NDOSE3/2 corresponds to the simulation scenario where the OBD is fixed at the second dose level in the simulation where there are $J=3$ dose levels.

-To reproduce the tables in the manuscript, we use Excel to create the formatted tables and use Excel2Latex for converting the tables into latex.
-We list them as follows.

--   NDOSE5/Table3.xlsm

--   NDOSE5_START2/Table4.xlsm

--   NDOSE3/Table5.xlsm

--   NDOSE10/Table6.xlsm

--   sensitivity/Table7.xlsm

-Tables 1 and 2 are text-based tables and contain no numbers, thus are omitted.

 For questions, comments or remarks about the code, please contact the first author of the paper.